Why going slower makes you faster

 How long should it be

-For most runners, capping at 2.5 to 3 hours is sensible regardless of distance.
+The standard guideline: 20 to 30 percent of your weekly volume.
+For most runners, capping at 2.5 to 3 hours makes sense regardless of distance.
 Beyond that point, recovery cost rises steeply and the marginal aerobic return diminishes.
-Time on feet at low intensity matters more than raw distance once you are past two hours.
+Time on feet at low intensity matters more than raw kilometres once you pass two hours.

 The 10% rule